STUDENT GUIDELINES & GENERAL RULES

 PTC is part of Home School Legal Defense.
 If you would also like to become part HSLDA you can have a discounted rate by filling in our group number, 210019, on the application form.

 Bad weather policy: If weather conditions warrant canceling classes an email will be sent to all families by 7:00 am.
 It will also be announced on WOOD radio and TV under Banner of Christ Church.
 In case of tornado warning, students will be moved to a safe location.
-Parents are welcomed to pick up their students, but it is not necessary.
+Parents are welcome to pick up their students, but it is not necessary.